Jamesrx33/Kickstarter-Challenge/Written_Report.md

 ## **<p align="center">An analytics report designed to optimize the success of the _Fever_ Kickstarter campaign.</p>**

-### The following will identify and display success factors of Theater Kickstarter campaigns with a focus on _Launch Dates_ and _Funding Goals_.
+### The following will identify and display success factors of Theater Kickstarter Campaigns with a focus on _Launch Dates_ and _Funding Goals_.

 ---
 ## Method of Analysis